c-g-dev/castledb-customized/README.md

 ### Customizations

 #### Plugin system
 hscript plugins can be placed in a ./plugins folder to extend the functionality.

-Right now the plugin types all have to do with the tilemap mode, with options to:
+Database plugins:

+  1) Add custom scripts to context menu based on database sheet

+Tilemap mode plugins:

   1) Change the Edit Props form depending on the selected object
   2) Change the display of an object on the level
   3) Add scripts which can be chosen from the dropdown